Self-Help (Smiles book)

-Self-Help; with Illustrations of Character and Conduct was a book published in 1859 by Samuel Smiles.
+Self-Help; with Illustrations of Character and Conduct is a book published in 1859 by Samuel Smiles.
 The second edition of 1866 added Perseverance to the subtitle.
 It has been called "the bible of mid-Victorian liberalism".
+Darwin biographer Janet Browne called it "the bible of the improving middle classes," and said that it "highlighted the belief in entrepreneurial improvement sweeping into every arena of mid-century existence".

 Contents

 Smiles was not very successful in his careers as a doctor and journalist.
 He joined several cooperative ventures, but they failed for lack of capital.
 Disillusioned, he turned away from middle-class utopianism, and finally found intellectual refuge and national fame in the isolation of self-help.
 He extolled the virtues of self-help, industry, and perseverance.
 However, he rejected the application of laissez-faire to critical areas such as public health and education.